 Course options include:

-- Regional Seminar – China in Transition (ANTH 250; 4 credits) – This course provides students with a solid background in modern Chinese history, setting the stage for a grounded understanding of the myriad social issues that China faces today.
-This course surveys issues related to education, public health, the environment, civil society, economic development, law, gender, ethnic minorities, human rights, and popular culture.
+- Regional Seminar – China in Transition (ANTH 250; 4 credits) –This course provides students with a solid background in modern Chinese history, setting the stage for a grounded understanding of the myriad social issues that China faces today.
+This course surveys issues related to education, public health, environment, civil society, economic development, law, gender, ethnic minorities, human rights, and popular culture.
 Taught by faculty and guest lecturers, students engage local experts in discussion, including local professors, development workers, business professionals, health care practitioners, scholars and artists.
-Special guests enhance formal classes by guiding students in lessons in various Chinese arts and pastimes, such as calligraphy, martial arts, ink painting and culinary design.
-Each hands-on experience addresses the importance of these art forms in modern Chinese society.
-Lectures are supplemented with readings, films and field trip to schools, health clinics and local non-governmental organization (NGO) project sites.
+Lectures are supplemented with readings, films and field trip to schools, health clinics, and local non-governmental organization (NGO) project sites.
 In addition, our travels in China take us to communities where these issues are vividly displayed, providing invaluable opportunities for study and reflection.

-- Independent Study Project (ISP) (ISP 325; 4 credits)– This course offers each student the opportunity to conduct in-depth study on a subject of his or her choice with the support of an academic advisor and a local mentor.
-Typical ISP projects include: research on water issues in Southwest China, the role of women in modern China, comparative medicine, or an intensive focus on the arts: calligraphy, martial arts, photography, for example.
+- Independent Study Project (ISP) (ISP 325; 4 credits)–Each student conducts an in-depth study on a subject of their choice with the support of an academic advisor and local mentor.
+Students build key ethnographic research skills and practice working in cross-cultural partnerships.
+Typical ISP projects include: research on water issues in Southwest China, the role of women in modern China, comparative medicine, or a focus on the arts.

 - Mandarin Language Study Level I, II & III (CHIN 150/250/350; 4 credits)

-- CHIN 150 Mandarin I – Students participate in daily formal Mandarin lessons for approximately two hours per day while traveling and during extended home-stays with Chinese families.
-Classes focus on increasing vocabulary, improving grammar and pronunciation, and learning to read and write Chinese characters.
+- CHIN 150 Mandarin I -Students participate in regular formal Mandarin lessons which focus on increasing vocabulary, improving grammar and pronunciation, and learning to read and write Chinese characters.
 Additionally, students are assigned customized language projects that give them the opportunity to practice their language skills and develop the oral proficiency necessary to converse with native speakers.
 Experiential activities such as field trips to markets or temples and guided interaction with native speakers supplement formal classroom instruction.
-There will be additional opportunities for supplementary one-on-one tutoring sessions with course instructors or local teachers.
-Students interested in studying Chinese characters intensively may do so outside of class with instructor support.

 Click on the download button below to view course syllabi.